Health Benefits and Side Effects of Mushroom Teas

 Teacup of Mushroom Tea

-Mushroom tea is the combination of mushrooms and water, typically made by mushrooms that are extracted, powdered, or pulverized.
-Depending on the mushroom used, mushrooms edible pieces with medicinal and psychedelic components.
+Mushroom tea combines mushrooms and water, typically made by extractedpowdered, or pulverized mushrooms.
+Depending on the mushroom used, mushrooms are edible pieces with medicinal and psychedelic components.
 That’s also why most people see mushroom tea as more of a health supplement than a regular beverage.

-Truth be told, making mushroom tea isn’t about buying fresh mushrooms and incorporating them into hot boiling water.
+Making mushroom tea isn’t about buying fresh mushrooms and incorporating them into hot boiling water.
 You get significantly more effects if you buy ready-made mushrooms in powdered form to make your mushroom tea.
-As such, these extracted powders of mushrooms are much more concentrated than that of fresh produce.
+As such, these extracted powders of mushrooms are much more concentrated than those of fresh produce.

 So, how does mushroom tea calm our body's stresses?
-Since it is considered an adaptogen, it has the ability to calm the central nervous system, resulting in a much-moderated response to cortisol—a stress hormone.
-Mushroom tea is so powerful that it is known to help us deal with external, environmental, and emotional stresses in a much better way.
+It can calm the central nervous system as an adaptogen, resulting in a much-moderated response to cortisol, a stress hormone.
+Mushroom tea is so powerful that it is known to help us better deal with external, environmental, and emotional stresses.

 The Different and Specific Types of Mushroom